 - Animation (one-off or series) - minimum 24 minutes

 - Creative documentaries (one-off or series) - minimum 50 minutes

-For drama series only, sequels, second, third and further seasons are eligible.
+For drama series only, sequels or second or third seasons are eligible.
+Fourth and further seasons of an exisiting drama series are not eligible.

-The programme must be majority produced by companies established in countries participating in the MEDIA sub-programme and with a significant number of cast and crew who are nationals and/or residents of those countries (see page 7 of the guidelines for an explanation of how this is calculated).
+The programme must be majority produced by companies established in countries participating in the MEDIA sub-programme and with a significant number of cast and crew who are nationals and/or residents of those countries (see item 6.2 of the specific guidelines for an explanation of how this is calculated).

 The exploitation rights licensed to the broadcaster have to revert to the producer after a maximum period of 7 years for a pre-sale or 10 years for a co-production.